whiskyechobravo/kerko/docs/config-params.md

 Type: String <br>
 Default value: `""`

-!!! warning "Modifies the search index and attachments"
+!!! warning "Modifies the search index"

-    Changing this parameter will require that you run the `sync index --full` and `sync attachments` commands.
+    Changing this parameter will require that you run the `sync index --full` command.
 See [synchronization commands] for details.

 ### `child_exclude_re`